maragelis/ParadoxMulti-MQTT/README.md

 * Polling the serial port is now always done.
 This may help to discover connectivity losses.
 * Changed the logic so that it handles Paradox messages without the headers required by the connectivity module (Serial or IP150).
 * Abstracted the channel to a separate class.
+* A new config file option was added (SERIAL).
+See the example.